 For many college underclassmen, alcohol is a part of their lifestyle.
 You work hard during the week, attend as many extracurricular activities as you can, and let loose with your friends after your Thursday class ends.
 Although most people understand the heavy fines, jail time, and possible license suspension associated with a DUI conviction, many students are unaware of the lasting impact a DUI conviction can have on their college life.
-In this blog, our Philadelphia criminal attorney discusses how a DUI conviction can affect your future.
+In this blog, our Philadelphia DUI lawyer discusses how a DUI conviction can affect your future.

 Financial Aid & Scholarships